Structure

 What Tilt-Up and Tilt-Wall Construction Usually Covers

-- Foundation and embed coordination tied to panel engineering and release dates
+• Foundation and embed coordination tied to panel engineering, soil conditions, and Blackland Prairie clay movement analysis

-- Crane logistics, site access, and staging planned before erection begins
+• Crane logistics, site access planning, and staging areas resolved before erection begins to protect field efficiency

-- Weather-tight enclosure strategy aligned with follow-on interior or yard work
+• Weather-tight enclosure strategy — glazing, overhead doors, roof, and joint sealing — aligned with follow-on interior or yard work

-- Quality control around panel placement, joints, and shell readiness
+• Quality control around panel placement tolerances, joint conditions, and shell readiness for follow-on trades

-- Field planning that protects the critical path during structural release
+• Field planning that protects the critical path during structural release and the transition to enclosure

 Process